Develop your innovative projects with Companies & Campus!

 Montpellier's PUI has considerable potential to help reduce the region's economic contrast.
 Supported by the University of Montpellier and a consortium of players from the research and innovation ecosystem, it stimulates the creation of start-ups, promotes innovation in SMEs and enhances the region's attractiveness to outside companies.

-Launched in 2018, the "Companies and Campus" call for projects has subsequently established itself as a key PUI initiative.
-Supported by the ISITE Excellence Program (PEI), it promotes partnership research and stimulates technology transfer.
+Launched in 2018, the "Companies and Campus" call for projects has established itself as a key initiative of the PUI.
+Supported by the ISITE Excellence Program (PEI), it promotes collaborative research and stimulates technology transfer.

 Objectives

-A genuine bridge between the public and private sectors, the "Companies and Campus" call for projects aims to facilitate the establishment of new collaborations between research units and private partners.
-This incentive to mobility helps to make innovation skills more visible.
+Mobility can be formalized both by welcoming private partners into the Campus's research units and by welcoming researchers from our research units into partner companies.
+Acting as a bridge between the public and private sectors, the "Companies and Campus" call for projects aims to facilitate the establishment of new collaborations between research units and private partners.
+This incentive for mobility provides greater visibility for innovation skills.

-In order to continue its development after the session, each project must aim for a suitable funding scheme, such as the LABCOM ANR, the Chaire Industrielle ANR or the POC Région Occitanie.
-Ultimately, the aim is to establish a lasting collaborative approach between the research team concerned and the private partner.
+In order to continue the technological developments initiated as part of the Companies and Campus program, each project must seek appropriate funding mechanisms such as LABCOM ANR, ANR Industrial Chair, or POC Région Occitanie.
+Ultimately, the goal is to establish a long-term collaborative approach between the research team concerned and the private partner.

-In the case of funded projects, the results of their development will be declared by the research team, with the support of the partnership and commercialization department.
-In the event of exploitation of these results, the terms of transfer will be discussed between the establishment and the company.
+For funded projects, the results of the collaborative research program will be subject to a declaration of invention by the research team to their partnership and commercialization department.
+In the event that these results are exploited, the terms of transfer will be discussed between the institution and the company.

 Target audience